State of Wisconsin

 20.1.1 Verification Definition

 Verification is part of determining eligibility.
-To verify means to establish the accuracy of verbal or written statements made about a group’s circumstances.
+To verify means to establish the accuracy of verbal or written statements made by or about an individual's or group’s circumstances.

-If the memberA recipient of Medicaid; formerly referred to as a "client." is applying for other programs of assistance or if you are looking for sources of verification, see the specific verification chapters for those programs in their respective handbooks.
+If the memberA recipient of Medicaid; formerly referred to as a "client." is applying for other programs of assistance see the verification chapters of those program handbooks.

 20.1.2 Documentation